smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 |  2 | Peach  |       20 |  2 | Peach  | 25       |
 |  4 | <NULL> |        5 |  4 | <NULL> | <NULL>   |

-The equivalant statement for this below.
+The equivalent statement for this below.

 ``sql
 SELECT  *